dbrans/browserstack-cli/README.md

 browserstack-cli
 ================

-A command line interface for the browserstack api.
+Awesome command line interface for the browserstack api.

 ## Installation